He-jerry/He-jerry.github.io/README.md

 ## Jerry He(何泽邦)'s homepage

 I receive my Bsc scholar from CSU(Central South University) and Msc scholar from City University of Hong Kong.
+Currently I am the intern of the ASTRI Medical Image Analysis.

-In the former stage, my research interests including salient object detection, image layer separation.
+In the stage of school, my research interests including salient object detection, image layer separation.

 Recently my interests change to Object Detection and Segmentation in medical image analysis.